zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

 It is assumed that *Child Zone* is also tested by [Connectivity01].
-This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.
+This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server unless all such name servers fail, in which case a message is outputted.

 The RDATA of a DNSKEY record consists of four fields.
 The third field specifies the algorithm number of public key in the fourth field.
 This test case will only